servicebinding/spec/README.md

 <dl>
   <dt>Duck Type</dt>
   <dd>Any type that meets the contract defined in a specification, without being an instance of a specific concrete type.
-For example, for specification that requires a given key on <code>status</code>, any resource that has that key on its <code>status</code> regardless of its <code>kind</code> would be considered a duck type of the specification.</dd>
+For example, for a specification that requires a given key on <code>status</code>, any resource that has that key on its <code>status</code> regardless of its <code>apiVersion</code> or <code>kind</code> would be considered to implement that duck type.</dd>

   <dt>Service</dt>
   <dd>Any software that exposes functionality.
 Examples include a database, a message broker, a workload with REST endpoints, an event stream, an Application Performance Monitor, or a Hardware Security Module.</dd>